diwaav/diwaav/README.md

 ### Diwa Ashwini Vittala
 Hello!
-My name is Diwa and I am current a student at UC Santa Cruz persuing a degree in Technology and Information Management (major) as well as Computer Science (minor).
+My name is Diwa and I've graduated from UC Santa Cruz with a B.S. in Technology and Information Management and a minor in Computer Science.

 You can reach me at diwa.av02@gmail.com